 And I would also say, “Be stubborn!”
 Be very determined to get results.
 You know how a hungry person eats when they get some food that they like in front of them?
 That's how you should approach Lin.

 Once I was solidly on the road to recovery, I decided to become a Lin coach myself.

 Without a doubt, I believe that if you put everything that Lin offers into action, you are going to see a difference.
 You may not be totally pain-free, but you're going to see something different in your life.
 If it doesn't work, Lin will get your money back, and you can move on.
 We are here to support you.

 If you put these things into practice in your life, you’ll get out of it what you put into it.

 My Recovery Toolbox

 - Favorite Neuroscience Fact: I can control my pain.
 I can affect my body.
 I have control.

 - Fear-busting thought: I am okay.
 It’s fundamentally true.
 (If I wasn't really okay I wouldn't even be able to say, "I am okay," so clearly I am okay.)

 - What I’ve put into my life in place of pain: Lin.
 Lin has become my life.
 I have a normal life now.
 I can get out of bed and not worry about whether I'm going to throw up or whether I'm going to need my cane.
-Just having a normal life to me is a gift.
+Just having a normal life and being able to be a daughter and a friend is a gift.